ibm-cloud-docs/BlockStorage/dr-accessible-primary.md

 {: #authreplicahostCLI}
 {: cli}

-To authorize the hosts in the replica datacenter, use the following command.
+To authorize the hosts in the replica data center, use the following command.
 ```Python
 # slcli block access-authorize --help
 Usage: slcli block access-authorize [OPTIONS] VOLUME_ID